Computer Science Scholarships and Financial Aid

 Hispanic Scholarship Fund

 This scholarship accepts applications from high school seniors, undergraduates, and graduate students of Hispanic heritage.
-Applicants need a minimum 3.0 GPA (2.5 for current undergraduate and graduate students) and must plan to enroll in a four-year, accredited U.S. school.
+Applicants need a minimum 3.0 GPA (2.5 for current undergraduate and graduate students) and must plan to enroll in an accredited four-year U.S. school or graduate school.
 Students should submit the FAFSA or state-based financial aid forms.
 U.S. citizens, permanent legal residents, and DACA recipients may qualify.

 • Award: $500-$5,000; access to scholar support and career services